premsg1610/Nature-s-Basket-Clone/README.md

 - GitHub is managed by Prem, Aditya and Shivam.

-- The Landing Page, footer is designed & all pages functioned by Aditya.
+- The Landing Page and footer is designed and functioned by Aditya.

 - Navbar, login/signup page is designed and functioned by Shivam.